-Bobbi Morgan is set to begin her 11th season as Haverford College’s women’s basketball head coach in 2018-19.
-Morgan was named the 11th head women’s basketball coach at Haverford in June 2008.
-Morgan begins her 32nd season overall as a head coach.
+Bobbi Morgan is set to begin her 12th season as Haverford College’s women’s basketball head coach in 2019-20.
+Morgan was named the 11th head women’s basketball coach at Haverford in June 2008 and begins her 33rd season overall as a head coach.

-The team has seen unprecedented success under her tenure and has made the Centennial Conference playoffs in each of the last seven seasons.
-That run of postseason success is highlighted by the program’s first conference championship in 2014 as well as an NCAA Tournament berth in 2018.
+Morgan’s program has seen unprecedented success under her tenure and has made the Centennial Conference playoffs in each of the last eight seasons.
+That run of postseason success is highlighted by conference championships in 2019 and 2014, as well as an at-large NCAA Tournament berth in 2018.

-Under Morgan’s guidance, the Fords have molded themselves into a defensive force, finishing among the nation’s leaders in scoring defense, ranking third in that category during the 2017-18 season as they allowed just 47.5 points per game.
+Under Morgan’s guidance, the Fords have molded themselves into a defensive force, consistently finishing among the nation’s leaders in scoring defense.
+Haverford ranked third in that category during the 2018-19 season, as they allowed just 47.7 points per game.

 The season of program firsts continued on an individual level as Nina Voith ’13 was named the first All-American in program history.
-Voith, the 2014 Centennial Conference Player of the Tournament, graduated with a program-record 1,411 points in her career.
+Voith, the 2014 Centennial Conference Tournament MVP, graduated with a program-record 1,411 points in her career.
 She led the Centennial Conference in scoring during the 2012-13 season.

 Morgan came to Haverford from Cabrini College where she was the head coach for four seasons.
 At Cabrini, Morgan notched 66 wins and averaged 16.5 wins per season.
 In 2007-08, Morgan guided the Cavaliers to a 21-7 record, the team’s first Pennsylvania Athletic Conference (PAC) title since 1999 and an automatic bid into the NCAA Tournament.